pierd/pierd.github.io/_posts/2018-12-25-richard-dawkins-the-selfish-gene.md

 ---

 > Our genes may be immortal but the *collection* of genes that is any one of us is bound to crumble away.
 Elizabeth II is a direct descendant of William the Conqueror.
 Yet it is quite probable that she bears not a single one of the old king's genes.
-We should not seek immortality in reproduction.
+We should not seek immortality in reproduction.<br/>
 > But if you contribute to the world's culture, if you have a good idea, compose a tune, invent a sparking plug, write a poem, it may live on, intact, long after your genes have dissolved in the common pool.
 Socrates may or may not have a gene or two alive in the world today, as G. C. Williams has remarked, but who cares?
 The meme-complexes of Socrates, Leonardo, Copernicus and Marconi are still going strong.
 > - *Chapter 11 - Memes: The New Replicators*